milenmk/laravel-simple-data-tables-and-forms/docs/tables/search.md

 # Advanced Search

-Laravel Simple Datatables provides powerful search capabilities that can be customized to fit your needs.
+Laravel Simple Datatables And Forms provides powerful search capabilities that can be customized to fit your needs.

 ## Search Configuration

-You can configure search behavior in the `simple-datatables.php` configuration file:
+You can configure search behavior in the `simple-datatables-and-forms.php` configuration file:

 ```php
 'search' => [
     // Default search mode: 'like', 'exact', or 'fulltext'
     'default_mode' => 'like',

     // Enable full-text search when available
     'enable_fulltext' => false,

     // Minimum characters required to trigger search
     'min_characters' => 2,

     // Debounce time in milliseconds
     'debounce_time' => 300,
 ],